Brian Head Ski Resort

 Brian Head Ski Resort is a ski destination for Southern Utah and the southern California, Arizona, and Las Vegas areas.
-It is located 3.5 hours north of Las Vegas and four hours south of Salt Lake City.
-The resort is Utah's southernmost.
-Brian Head Resort was established in 1964, and once operated as a one chairlift resort.
+Located 3.5 hours north of Las Vegas and four hours south of Salt Lake City, it is Utah's southernmost ski resort.
+Brian Head Resort was established in 1964, and once operated as a one-chairlift resort.
 Currently, the resort has 8 chairlifts, 71 runs, and over 650 skiable acres.
-It also features a bridge between its two skiable mountains.
+It also features a bridge between its two skiable mountains, Navajo Peak and Brian Head.

+Mountain Capital Partners acquired Brian Head in 2019.